Nabesaka/twitter-stream/readme.md

 I'm happy to help however I can.
 You can get in touch via my [website](http://return-true.com), or if it can be said in 140 characters I'm on Twitter as [@paulbrobinson](http://twitter.com/paulbrobinson).
 I promise to get back to you as soon as I can.

 ## Changelog ##

+### 2.7.1 ###
+* Added PHP 5.5 compat to regex (thanks to Brandon from PixelJar), also added some minor error checking to stop crashes when errors are sent back from Twitter.
+Last update (except for bug fixes) plugin please consider changing to Aoi Tori my new Twitter plugin that I am actively maintaining.

 ### 2.7 ###
 * Updated tested to tag.